1

 What types of counseling jobs are there?

 Counseling jobs include roles such as mental health counselors, school counselors, substance abuse counselors, marriage and family therapists, career counselors, and rehabilitation counselors.
-These positions often require relevant certifications or licenses and may involve working in schools, clinics, hospitals, or community agencies.
+These positions often require relevant certifications or licenses and involve working in settings like schools, clinics, hospitals, or private practices to support clients' emotional and psychological well-being.

 What is the difference between Counselor vs Therapist?